cabart/bt-cc-model-code/documentation/ovs_network.md

 If standalone mode is used, the virtual switch will setup its port forwarding table automatically.
 If 'secure' mode is used, a controller needs to be added to communicate with the virtual switch and to send the port forwarding table entries (should look into this).

-Is a controller neccessary for our type of network?
+For the simple setup of this experiment no controller is needed as the switch correctly sets up the network automatically

 ## Next Step: Automation

+A script doing the OVS setup as described above is started at startup of the switch node.
+For details see [startup code](/emulab_experiments/remote_scripts/switch_ovs_startup.sh)

 ## Notes

 To check if network setup is correct: Install nmap and do port search

+        ~~~bash
         nmap -sP 192.168.1.1/24
+        ~~~

 ---

-To test the network performance using iperf use the script in local/automation-tests/runExpssh.sh.
+~~To test the network performance using iperf use the script in local/automation-tests/runExpssh.sh.
-This runs iperf on all sender nodes (more or less simultaneously).
+This runs iperf on all sender nodes (more or less simultaneously).~~
-TODO:

-- solve authentication key issue
-- parameterize for number of sender
-- parameterize for the experiment name

----

-ovs.addService(rspec.Execute(shell="bash", command="sudo %s" % GLOBALS.ovsscmd))